 These landscape issues were recognised and led to the Minerals Local Plan being adopted with a potential "shortfall" of 7 million tonnes of crushed rock due to environmental constraints.
 They also led directly to the adoption of a crushed rock "landbank" requirement of 7 years as against the 10 - 15 years adopted in most MLPs.
-The NPPF now specifies "at least" a 10 year landbank for crushed rock (paragraph 145).
-However, paragraph 145 also requires annual re-assessment of need using a rolling average of 10 years sales data, which is prima facie "plan, monitor and manage" - an approach welcomed by CPRE.
+The revised NPPF specifies "at least" a 10 year landbank for crushed rock (paragraph 207f).
+However, paragraph 207 also requires annual re-assessment of need using a rolling average of 10 years sales data, which is prima facie "plan, monitor and manage" - an approach welcomed by CPRE.
 Potential problems are commercial confidentiality restrictions on access to sales data and the substantially reduced resources of the MPA.

 Sand and gravel production is concentrated in the Upper Thames valley where there are special settlement protection policies in the Cotswold Water Park and the county's only current Mineral Consultation Area (MCA) - within which district planning authorities should consult the County Council on proposed development which could "sterilise" mineral deposits (ie. could make it impractical ever to extract the mineral).
 Sand and gravel also occurs in the lower Severn valley and in other drift deposits.
-Paragraph 143 of the NPPF indicates that MPAs should define Mineral Safeguarding Areas (MSAs) and MCAs based on them, "whilst not creating a presumption that resources defined will be worked".
+Paragraph 204c of the revised NPPF indicates that MPAs should define Mineral Safeguarding Areas (MSAs) and MCAs based on them, "whilst not creating a presumption that resources defined will be worked".

-The NPPF (paragraph 144) notes the special case of small scale building and roofing stone quarries, which are important in Gloucestershire, especially in the Cotswolds.
-Paragraph 149 states that "Permission should not be given for the extraction of coal unless...environmentally acceptable ... or if...national, local or community benefits...clearly outweigh the likely [environmental] impacts".
+The revised NPPF (paragraph 205g) notes the special case of small scale building and roofing stone quarries, which are important in Gloucestershire, especially in the Cotswolds.
+Paragraph 211 states that "Planning permission should not be given for the extraction of coal unless...environmentally acceptable or can be made so by planning conditions or obligations or if...national, local or community benefits...clearly outweigh its likely [environmental] impacts".
 This should be helpful in challenging any future opencast coal proposals in the Forest of Dean.